-The Moderate Needs Group (MNG) Services Program is a component of a larger Vermont program called Choices For Care that provides long-term care services for seniors and physically disabled adults.
+The Moderate Needs Group Services Program is a component of a larger Vermont program called Choices for Care, which provides long-term care services for seniors and physically disabled adults.

-Choices for Care Moderate Needs Group has the same financial (income) eligibility criteria as the parent Choices For Care program, but participants are accepted whose functional needs are not as severe as the parent program.
+Choices for Care Moderate Needs Group has the same financial eligibility criteria as the parent Choices for Care program, but participants are accepted whose functional needs are not as severe as the parent program.

 Unlike many programs that provide long-term senior care, an applicant does not have to require a nursing home level of care.
 However, applicants must be functionally limited to the extent that some assistance in living independently is required.
 The limitation can be due to the natural process of aging or due to a physical ailment.
 Physical conditions include Alzheimer’s disease and other forms of dementia, stroke, and traumatic brain injury.

-To meet the functional requirement for CFC MNG, applicants must meet of one the following requirements:
+To meet the functional requirement for Moderate Needs Services, applicants must meet of one the following requirements:

 The asset limit is set at $10,000.
-However, there are several exemptions, meaning specific assets are not counted towards the asset limit.
-This includes one’s primary home valued up to $585,000, household furnishings, personal effects, an automobile, and burial funds.
+However, there are several exemptions, meaning specific assets are not counted toward the asset limit.
+This includes one’s primary home valued up to $688,000, household furnishings, personal effects, an automobile, and burial funds.

-One can find additional information about the Choices for Care Moderate Needs Group on the DAIL website.
+One can find additional information about the Choices for Care Moderate Needs Group here and here.
 One can also contact the Department for Children and Families at 800-479-6151 for additional information or to apply.
-Click here for an application for the Choices for Care Moderate Needs Group program.

 Waiting lists may exist due to limited program funding.
-Applicants receive services on a first-come, first-serve basis in the order that applications are received.
-However, applicants that are eligible for Medicaid are given priority within the group of applicants.
+Applicants receive services on a first-come, first-served basis in the order that applications are received.
+However, applicants who are eligible for Medicaid are given priority within the group of applicants.